rextechs/AzureIoTBootcamp/Day1-HOL1.md

 ## Step 3 : Retrieve the connection string

-INFO: When you're ready to set up your physical device, you'll need a connection string which links your physical device with its identity in IoT hub.
+When you're ready to set up your physical device, you'll need a connection string which links your physical device with its identity in IoT hub.
+In this step, we will retrieve (Copy) the connection string for later use.

-### Step 3.1 : From the **IoT Edge** page in the portal, click on the device ID from the list of Edge devices
+### Step 3.1 : Locate the Azure IoT Edge Device

+From the **IoT Edge** page in the portal, click on the device ID from the list of Edge devices

 ### Step 3.2 : Copy Connection String